gamana29/gamana29/README.md

 ---

 ## 💖 Support Me
-If you like my work
+If you like my work, consider supporting me by reaching out or contributing to my open-source projects.

----
 <p align="center">Thank you for visiting my profile!
 Have a great day! 😊</p>